Great British Bake Off song: What is the theme tune music and who wrote it?

 Smooth Classics with Myleene Klass 10pm - 1am

 11 September 2018, 15:38 | Updated: 13 March 2019, 15:25

 Since its debut in 2010, The Great British Bake Off has become one of the most iconic TV programmes of the decade – but it would be nothing without the recognisable GBBO opening music.

 The original theme to The Great British Bake Off, music composed by Tom Howe, feels delightfully familiar from the moment you hear it.
 It goes like this:

 From the tension-building introduction in the cellos to the uplifting violin melody and deliciously pingy top line on the xylophone, the theme tune perfectly emulates the mood of the show: a bit silly, but hugely comforting.

-The original Bake Off theme music was written by Tom Howe, and played by pianist and recording artist Jack Hallam.
+The original Bake Off theme music was written by Tom Howe.
 An album of music from the series was released on 1 November 2012.

 The short theme is played by cellos, violins and percussion.

 Nearly all the music played on the Bake Off is cake-themed, with original tracks called ‘Get Baking’, ‘Fresh Ingredients’ and ‘Patisserie Skills’.
 Listen to Tom Howe’s soundtrack here.

 There have also been a number of playlists created on Spotify which include existing cake-themed songs, such as ‘Mouldy Old Dough’ by Lieutenant Pigeon and ‘Bun In The Oven’ by Eleni Mandell.